Free Support Group for Allyship in Antiracism

 Cost: Free to participate

-Is a group space not how you prefer to discuss sensitive topics?
+Is a group space not how you prefer to discuss sensitive topics about antiracism?

 If you live in Maryland or Washington DC, you can work with one of our individual therapists to process your emotions about race or anything else for that matter!
-Many people thing that therapy is only for mental health problems.
-But any area in which you seek personal growth can be support in a therapeutic space.
+Many people think that therapy is only for mental health problems.
+But, truly any area in which you seek personal growth can be supported in counseling.

 MCCC’s Allyship Work in Action